NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 ## 1. How I Approach a Client in Need

 My goal is to create a sense of trust and assurance from the first moment of contact.

+- I start with a professional and polite greeting, using the client’s name if known.